redFrik/superColliderStandalone-macOS/README.md

 * _scide warning: Failed to load fallback translation file._
 * _/Library/Caches/com.apple.xbs/Sources/AppleGVA..._

-This method is confirmed to work under macOS 10.12.6 with SuperCollider 3.11.0.
+This method is confirmed to work under macOS 10.12.6 and macOS 10.14.4 with SuperCollider 3.11.0.

 ---